Azure-Samples/service-fabric-cluster-templates/5-VM-Windows-1-NodeTypes-Secure/README.md

 This template allows you to deploy a secure 5 node, Single Node Type Service Fabric Cluster running Windows Server 2016 Datacenter with containers on a Standard_D2_v2 Size Virtual Machine Scale set with Azure Diagnostics turned on.

+## Certificate needed for the template if using the 'Deploy to Azure' button above
 This template assumes that you already have certificates uploaded to your keyvault.
 If you want to create a new certificate run the **New-ServiceFabricClusterCertificate.ps1** file in this sample.
 That script will output the values necessary for deployment via the parameters file.

+You can download the .PFX from the keyvault from the portal
+- Got to the keyvalut resource
+- navigate to the secrets tab and download the .pfx

+![DownloadCert]

+## Use Powershell to deploy your cluster

+Go through the process of creating the cluster as described in [Creating Service Fabric Cluster via arm](https://docs.microsoft.com/azure/service-fabric/service-fabric-cluster-creation-via-arm.md)

 ## Creating a custom ARM template